Contractor License Requirements in South Dakota

 How to Verify a Contractor's License in South Dakota

-1. Visit the South Dakota Department of Labor and Regulation license lookup tool.
+Visit the South Dakota Department of Labor and Regulation website to verify any contractor's license before hiring.

 Reciprocity Agreements